History of Chinese currency: Qing

+The period spanning the late Qing dynasty to the establishment of the People's Republic of China marked a critical phase in the evolution of China's monetary system.
+This era was characterized by efforts to unify fragmented currencies, stabilize the economy, and modernize financial governance, all unfolding against a backdrop of war and political upheaval.

 Late Imperial China maintained both a silver and a copper currency system.
 The copper system was based on the copper cash (wen).
 The silver system had several units which by the Qing dynasty were: 1 tael = 10 mace = 100 candareens = 1000 lí (silver cash).
+By the late 19th century, the Qing dynasty faced a fragmented monetary system in which silver ingots, copper cash (tongqian), and foreign coins circulated simultaneously.
+This disarray hampered commerce, tax collection, and efforts to integrate the economy into global trade.
+In response, the Qing government sought to unify the currency system and align it with international norms.

 In 1889, the Chinese yuan was introduced at par with the Spanish dollar or Mexican peso or Philippine peso and was subdivided into 10 jiao (角, not given an English name, cf. dime), 100 fen (分, cents), and 1000 wen (文, cash).
 The yuan was equivalent to 7 mace and 2 candareens (or 0.72 tael) and, for a time, coins were marked as such in English.

+A significant step came in 1903 with the introduction of Kuangxu Yuanbao (光绪元宝) coins.
+Minted in various provinces, these coins represented an early attempt at standardization.
+However, inconsistencies in weight, design, and issuance authority limited their impact.
+The government further advanced these efforts in 1910 by adopting a silver standard and issuing the Da Qing Silver Coin (大清银币).
+This coin, available in denominations of 1 yuan, 5 jiao, and smaller units, featured the imperial dragon emblem as a symbol of authority.
+Minted to international trade standards, it aimed to facilitate both domestic and international commerce.
+The edicts surrounding these reforms, such as the 1905 Monetary Regulations, highlighted the Qing government's determination to modernize fiscal governance (Qing Dynasty Monetary Regulations, 1905).

 The earliest issues were silver coins produced at the Kwangtung mint in denominations of 5 fen, 1, 2 and 5 jiao and 1 yuan.
 Other regional mints were opened in the 1890s producing similar coins.
 Copper coins in denominations of 1, 2, 5, 10 and 20 wen were also issued.
 The central government began issuing its own coins in the yuan currency system in 1903.
 Banknotes were issued in yuan denominations from the 1890s by several local and private banks, along with the "Imperial Bank of China" and the "Hu Pu Bank" (later the "Ta-Ch'ing Government Bank"), established by the imperial government.

+Despite these ambitious reforms, the Qing dynasty's weakening grip on power, exacerbated by the 1911 revolution, left the currency system fragmented.
+Regional mints and private banks (qianzhuang) continued to issue diverse forms of currency, perpetuating monetary instability.